benhammondmusic/btar/README.md

 - The TAB key toggles the MICROPHONE SIGNAL IN mode.

 - The ~ key toggles the STACK mode in the delay pedal.
 When on, new synth sounds are stacked, or will continue looping.
-When off, you can play over prelooped sounds without adding to the looping sound.
+When off, you can play over pre-looped sounds without adding to the looping sound.

 - INS and DEL cycle up and down through the EFFECTS PEDAL presets.